gia-lexa/real-time-data-visualizer/README.md

 - Updates every 5 seconds to reflect the most current stock data.
 - Easy-to-run Python script with minimal dependencies.

-This project is designed to showcase:
+This project is designed to handle:

 - Real-time API integration and data processing.
 - Dynamic data visualization using matplotlib.